lamusique/ScalaCollider/README.md

 On linux, the environment variables probably go in `~/.profile`.

-For more sound examples, see `ExampleCmd.txt`.
+For more sound examples, see `ExampleCmd.sc`.
 There is also an introductory video for the [Swing frontend](http://github.com/Sciss/ScalaColliderSwing) at [www.screencast.com/t/YjUwNDZjMT](http://www.screencast.com/t/YjUwNDZjMT).

 ## packages